L9Tigrotto/The-Wonder-Years/README.md

 ## 🎮 Getting Started

-Requirements: Minecraft 1.21.1, 4GB+ RAM, curiosity about what Minecraft could be.
+Requirements: Minecraft 1.21.1, 2GB RAM minimum (4GB recommended), curiosity about what Minecraft could be.

 Installation: Download from CurseForge, let it handle setup, create a world, play.